SamWololo/Threatened-Species/README.md

 When I tried to run the entire gbif from the start, I got the error:
   Error in { : task 29 failed - "undefined columns selected"
 I'm not sure what to do.

+4/25/18
+I was getting errors in my data download because of a number of columns error.
+That is, some of the species I was downloading had more/less vectors, which confused the download, as R wanted to have, say, all species to have 5 vectors, even though some turtles only had 4.
+There is now a function that does two things: downloads the entire GBIF log of a species (183 vectors) and writes a .csv.
+I need to check to see if I want to upload this .csv, as for reproducibilitie's sake I don't want someone using my code to have to download everything (takes 3 hours).
+I am now going to move on, and will try to clean my data and possibly merge dataframes.